People with skin-picking disorder may feel tense or anxious just before they do it, and skin picking may relieve that feeling.

 Repeatedly trying to decrease or stop picking

-Feeling significantly distressed or becoming less able to function because of the activity
+Feeling significantly distressed or becoming less able to function because of the skin-picking behavior

 Cognitive-behavioral therapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
-Most treatment... read more —in particular, habit reversal therapy that specifically focuses on skin-picking disorder—may also lessen symptoms.
-For habit reversal therapy, people are taught to do the following:
+Most treatment... read more —in particular, habit-reversal therapy that specifically focuses on skin-picking disorder—is the therapy of choice.
+For habit-reversal therapy, people are taught to do the following:

 Use strategies to help them stop themselves from picking at their skin—for example, by substituting a different activity (such as clenching their fist, knitting, or sitting on their hands) for skin picking